YixinLi99/Gaussian-Tutorials/README.md

 ## What is Gaussian?
 When to use it?

-## How to wrte a Gaussian conf file?
+## Use gaussian to generate a DFT method forcefield
 ## DFT calculations

 There are many functionals: e.g. B3LYP